 Vikash Reddy has over ten years of experience in higher education research, with particular expertise in outcomes-based funding policies and developmental education reforms.
 Prior to joining the Campaign, Vikash was a Policy Analyst at the California Policy Lab at UC Berkeley, where he worked with California government agencies including the California Community College Chancellor’s Office and the California Student Aid Commission to analyze administrative data and evaluate pilot programs.
 Vikash previously worked at the Community College Research Center and the Center for the Analysis of Postsecondary Readiness at Teachers College, Columbia University, where he co-authored books and articles on performance funding in higher education, researched reforms in developmental education, and helped to create and evaluate multiple measures placement systems at the State University of New York.
 Vikash earned his PhD in Education Policy from Teachers College, Columbia University, where he was awarded a Department of Education Policy & Social Analysis Dissertation Fellowship for his dissertation, From the Schoolhouse to the Statehouse: The Role of Teach for America and Its Alumni in Education Policy.
 He holds a Masters Degree in Elementary Teaching from Pace University and a Bachelor’s Degree in Government from Dartmouth College.

-Liberty Van Natten is the Director of Data Governance with the Washington Office of Superintendent of Public Instruction.
-Prior to this role she served as an Education Research and Evaluation Administrator in the Analysis, Measurement, and Accountability Reporting Division at the California Department of Education as well as the Department’s Foster Youth Data Liaison.
+Liberty Van Natten is the Administrator over the Data Access and Strategy Office at the California Department of Education.
+Prior to this role she was an Education Research and Evaluation Consultant serving as the Department’s Foster Youth Data Liaison.
 Liberty has worked for local educational agencies conducting research and evaluation and taught English as a Second Language at both the high school and post-secondary levels.
 Liberty holds an undergraduate degree in English from California State University, Chico and a graduate degree in Linguistics from the University of California, Davis.

 Davis Vo, Student, University of California, Los Angeles